BRDF for the Rest of us

 Energy conservation must be ensured in any system.
 Accordingly, for all possible directions, the total energy of the light reflected from a surface can never be more than the total energy of the incoming light.

-Octane 2021 has added an Energy preserving GGX BRDF model, available via the BRDF model drop down menu in each Octane material type.
+Octane 2021 added an Energy preserving GGX BRDF model, available via the BRDF model drop down menu in each Octane material type.
 This option will help to improve energy preservation, particularly noticeable in materials with high roughness, improving the look of reflections on these surfaces.
 This will maintain the material's visible characteristics in any lighting situation.

 The topic is discussed in a little more depth here.